 - Western Work: Colorado Industries of the Past - Through objects, photographs and role-playing activities, students become “entrepreneurs” in some of Colorado’s most important industries.
 The program meets economic, history and geography state standards and explores natural, capital and human resources in state history.

 - Moving Day: Colorado’s Migration Story - Students explore the movement of people across Colorado from prehistory to 1870 and these cultural groups: Puebloans, Mountain Men, Miners, Utes, Plains Indians and Hispanos.
-This program includes a large floor map that kids can move on.
+This program includes a large floor map upon which students can move.

 - Ute Knowledge: Colorado’s Original Scientists - Students investigate how the Ute Indians used science, technology, engineering and math to survive and thrive in the Rocky Mountains.
-By testing materials, they’ll see how Ute people solved problems in the past and still do today.
-The program meets history, math and science standards.
+By examining artifacts and clues students will discover how Ute people solved problems historically and currently.

-- Pioneer Life Interactive Tour (2nd-5th grades): This is a fun, hands-on way for students to live the life of a real Routt County pioneer and includes activities such as ranching, homesteading, mining, blacksmithing, and farming, with an authentic General Store where students can take their merchandise to sell or trade and buy products at 1910 prices.
-It’s a great way to teach history as well as economics, both past and present.
+- Pioneer Life “Then and Now” Interactive Programs: This is a fun, hands-on way for students to live the life of a real Routt County pioneer by trying a historic job, getting paid, then with an authentic General Store where students can take their merchandise to sell or trade and buy products at 1910 prices.

 - Wagon Trail Game (2nd grade and up): On a large 3’x3’ map of Colorado, this new interactive game traces the wagon trail route the Crawford family took from Denver to Steamboat Springs.
 Along the wagon trail, players are faced with series of actual trials and tribulations that require problem solving and decision-making.
 Players’ choices determine if they will make it to Steamboat Springs successfully, or if their journey ends prematurely.

-- Discovery Kits (K-5th grades): We have recently updated our Discovery Kits to meet state curriculum standards.
-These are hands-on learning trunks that teachers can check out for use in the classroom on the following subjects: mining, Utes, Native Americans, mountain man, homesteading, and archaeology.
+- Discovery Boxes (K-5th grades): ): We have recently updated our Discovery Kits to meet state curriculum standards.
+Each box contains hands-on materials, activities, and curriculum guides for teachers.
+Teachers can check out for use in the classroom on the following subjects: Mining, Utes, Native Americans, Mountain Man, Homesteading, and Archaeology.
 Full of artifacts, photos, videos, books, and complete lesson plans, you’ll love teaching history with these tools.
-See the attached brochure for more details.
+For descriptions of each box, click here.

-- Ute Program: Our Ute program includes a teepee, rock art and petroglyphs, the Ute Bear Dance, Ute facts, and other Native American activities and crafts, such as beadwork, clay pottery, and basket weaving.
+- Ute Program (pre-K-5): Our Ute program covers wikkiups, the Ute Bear Dance, Ute facts, and other activities and crafts, such as beadwork, clay pottery, and basket weaving.